alx3dev/UV-Curing-Station-GUI/README.md

 GUI for Wireless control of UV curing station driven by ESP-8266 / ESP-32

 ## Goals
- - Dead-simple and blazing-fast GUI for WiFi control of UV curing station for resin 3D prints
+ - Dead-simple and fast GUI for WiFi control of UV curing station for resin 3D prints
  - Work on Linux and Android devices (Windows is nice for a wider user audience, but it is a Fyne "side-effect")
  - Some sensor readings (temperature, humidity...)
  - Light and Dark themes that change without restart